foudfou/skipCertError/README.md

 * *silent_mode* is always true (no matter the option),

-* the cert errors conditions (issuer unknown, self-signed cert) cannot be configured.

-These features are planned for a future release.
+This feature is planned for a future release.